EngosSoftware/simpa/HOW-TO-BUILD.md

 ## How this library was built step by step

-This section is just for me as a memo.
-But if you plan to build your own library with TypeScript, this content may be interesting also for you.
+This section is just for me as a memo, but if you plan to build your own library with TypeScript, this content may be interesting also for you.

 #### Check the latest versions of node and npm